Supplementary data: Nova Scotia

 Topic: Improving availability of information and support

-Title of image: Percentage of cancer patients who reported that they were given enough information about their cancer, its treatments, and the outcome of their cancer
+Title of image: Percentage of cancer patients who reported that they were given enough information about their cancer, its treatments, and the outcome of their cancer in 2020

 Data source: Nova Scotia Health Cancer Care Program 2020 Patient Satisfaction Survey